Emerald City, Ensemble Theatre 2025

 Suzy Goes See

-Mark Kilmurry’s direction is interested in all the philosophical content of the text, and succeeds in making his play a relentlessly thoughtful one, while maintaining a dramatic tension that keeps us engaged throughout.
-Characters in the play are not particularly likeable, but their experiences are readily identifiable, and Kilmurry ensures that their exchanges never fail to fascinate.
+Mark Kilmurry’s direction is interested in all the philosophical content of the text, and succeeds in making his play a relentlessly thoughtful one, while maintaining a dramatic tension that keeps us

 There are breathtaking performances to be found in the production.
 All three actors demonstrate a thorough understanding of text and characters, and their interactions are consistently powerful.
 Every line is delivered with the sizzle of subtext and mystery, and we are seduced into worlds of imagination and reflection.